Trimming Your Baby's Nails

 Article Translations: (Spanish)

-Trimming your little one's nails can be a bit unnerving, especially at first.
+Trimming your little one's nails can be a bit scary, especially at first.
 But keeping nails short is important to your baby's safety.
 Because they lack muscle control, infants can easily scratch and cut their own delicate skin while happily waving their hands and feet.

 It's also important to keep babies' nails trimmed once they start interacting and playing with other kids who could be scratched, especially in childcare settings.